 In musical performances there are at least two somewhat distinct articulations of intersubjectivity: the first is the actual meeting of the other, the second, of particular interest in this discussion, is the meeting mediated by playing music.
 While it is difficult to claim that the latter does not rest on ontology, it still shares some of the aspects of the first one, the face-to-face meeting.
 In this case music acts as a proxy in the intersubjectivity, but nevertheless one which is closely entangled with both the performer and the other musician(s).
 Musical interaction, from this ethical perspective between individuals in music-making, is conceptualised by Rahaim (2017) as a metaphysics of unity and alterity.
 These relations are built on an intention to approach the Other—an acceptance and “absorption of the Other into an overarching unity” (Rahaim, 2017, pp. 223).
 In music performance the unity is mediated through sound and may embody “a dialogical relation between culturally distinct others” (Östersjö & Nguyễn, 2019, p.
 286).
 Along the same lines, Cobussen and Nielsen (2012) further claim that “a musical ethics can only come into existence on the basis of a contact with a perceiver—that is, through the act of listening.
 Thus, ethical moments can only be understood as strategies of engagement, through receptive interpretation, affected and formed by both doubt and astonishment” (2012, p.
 166).

 That “the particularity of the self can get in the way” (Frisk, 2013) in meetings with the other, also in music, is obvious.
 In intercultural interactions, inconsiderate actions may easily mask significant or rare aspects of some of the musical expressions explored (Emmerson, 2006).
-This may be the result of some system of domination or unequal relationship that has not yet been properly addressed, and any such imbalance needs to be brought to the fore,. ut it can also be the result of merely a lack of knowledge of the other.
+This may be the result of some system of domination or unequal relationship that has not yet been properly addressed in the practice, and any such imbalance needs to be brought to the fore, although it can also be the result of merely a lack of knowledge of the other.
 But even then there are risks related to what Žižek calls “liberal multiculturalism as an experience of Other deprived of its Otherness” (Žižek, 2011).
-In other words, the question is how intersubjectivity can be developed in an intercultural setting while allowing difference to be an asset and Otherness be a rich quality that allows performers equal opportunities and capacity for action.
+Hence, the question is how intersubjectivity can be developed in an intercultural setting while allowing difference to be an asset, and Otherness be a rich quality that allows performers equal opportunities and capacity for action.

 The complexity of the emic/etic perspectives of ethnographic research embodies the need for decolonized methods in which the knowledge construction emerges primarily from musicians inside a specific musical tradition (Agawu, 2003; Smith 2012; Solomon, 2012; Hebert & McCollum, 2014).
 But, as pointed out by Smith (2012), the emic/etic perspective is a core challenge which must be addressed in the development of decolonized methods: